 Du had to go to hospital because her leg was in a bad way but as soon as she was able she discharged herself so that she could get back to the transfer of the dogs from Yulin to the farm.

 Sadly there were dead dogs in among the live ones.
 Often the traders will travel for days to reach Yulin.
 They themselves stop for food, drink and rest but the dogs are never given that necessity and many end up dying before they reach Yulin.
-These dogs were given Buddhist burials and given the respect they deserved but didn't receive during their lives.
+These dogs were given Buddhist burials by us and the other rescuers and given the respect they deserved but didn't receive during their lives.

 The rescued dogs were all breeds, sizes and sex.
 They were unloaded from the truck and taken to various buildings on the farm according to their state.
 Many were very sick and needed intravenous fluids and drugs.
 They were intensively cared for by all the activists in turn 24 hours a day.